Find experience that will help you define your personal career path

 There are a number of formal programmes, support and funding opportunities available to students at Warwick.
 Some of these are available all year round whereas others have specific application dates, so be sure to check the details at the links provided.

 WIP: your career in progress.
 A funded programme exclusively for undergraduate students.
-Paid 6-week flexible internships with SMEs, charities & university departments.
+Paid 6-week internships with SMEs, charities & university departments.

 Erasmus+ funding that you can receive when undertaking a 2-12 month, international work placement in Europe within 1 year of graduation.

-More ways to find opportunities
+More places to find opportunities

 With a wide variety of opportunities available each year and the chance to set up your own projects, join Warwick Volunteers and help support your local community.